-The most well known of the courtyards of Graz is the Landhaus Courtyard.
+The most well-known of the courtyards of Graz is the Landhaus Courtyard.
 It is a masterpiece of the Italian Renaissance with round-arched windows.
 Concerts, theatre, exhibitions and lots of other activities are often held in this lovely courtyard.

 9. The Double Spiral Staircase

-Built in 1499, this double spiral staircase or Doppelwendeltreppe is quite beautiful and extremely photogenic!
-Images of this spiral staircase are very popular and this is a great addition to your Graz what to see photo list!
+Built in 1499, this double-spiral staircase or Doppelwendeltreppe is quite beautiful and extremely photogenic.
+Images of this spiral staircase are very popular and this is a great addition to your Graz what to see photo list.

 10. Graz Farmer’s Markets

 The main farmer’s markets are on Lendplatz and Kaiser Josef Platz square (both are open in the mornings Monday through Saturday).
 All of the Graz farmer’s markets are closed on Sundays.

 11. Kunsthaus Graz

 Apparently, its nickname is actually the friendly alien.
 Anyway, the Kunsthaus is a very unique and photogenic piece of architecture.
 Exhibitions are held in the building.
 There is a permanent stylish cafe and cool shop as well.

-When it comes to what to do in Graz, don’t miss this extremely unusual building!
+When it comes to what to do in Graz, don’t miss this extremely unusual building.

 Also, this is the best place to capture the mix of new and old that makes Graz with the friendly alien surrounded by the red roofs and clock towers of Graz.

 12. Omas Teekanne

-Omas Teekanne has a shop area that houses the works of some lovely local artists as well as featuring cute interiors as they have!
+Omas Teekanne has a shop area that houses the works of some lovely local artists as well as featuring cute interiors as they have.
 This space is often used for classes and workshops involving pottery, embroidery etc.

 Next door to the shop is the Omas Teekanne cafe which is just as cute and home to some pretty amazing looking cakes.
 This is one of the nicest food places to visit in Graz Austria.

-Murinsel is a little island which is actually a ship.
+Murinsel is a little island that is actually a ship.
 Built in 2003, Murinsel can be entered via footbridges from either side of the River Mur.

-It contains an amphitheatre, coffee house and stores.
-Don’t miss the mirrored toilets although be prepared to get dizzy!
+It contains an amphitheater, coffee house, and stores.
+Don’t miss the mirrored toilets although be prepared to get dizzy.
 The island/ship of Murinsel rises and falls with the tides.